 Vacation season is about to go into full swing.
-Whether you are traveling to the mountains or the beach, it’s the time of year when many of us start planning for a much needed break from the daily grind.
+Whether you are traveling to the mountains or the beach, it’s the time of year when many of us look forward to a time of rest and recovery from our hectic lives.

 When you think of getting fit, resting is probably not the first thing that comes to mind.
 It is true that becoming healthy and fit involves work.
 It involves lots of effort and sweat and determination.
 But it also involves taking time to rest and relax.
 To reach your goals, you need balance: both hard work and rest and recovery.

 In our enthusiasm to lose weight and get fit, it is tempting to focus so hard on effort that we overwork ourselves.
 But this is unwise, because it brings undesirable consequences such as:

 - Burnout.
 If you exercise too much with no breaks, you will likely experience burnout.
 And this can be deadly as far as your goals are concerned.
 Burnout leads to loss of motivation, and loss of motivation leads to giving up.
 Intense exercise day in and day out can lead to feelings of resentment toward your exercise times.
 You may become sick of it.
 A sign that you may be heading toward burnout is if you begin dreading your workout sessions; a change in attitude is often one of the first signs that you are losing momentum.

 - Injury risk.
 Overtaxing your body with too much exercise and insufficient rest can lead to injuries.
 During exercise, your body naturally experiences stress, strain and micro-injuries.
 When you rest, these micro-injuries heal; this leads to improved strength and greater over-all endurance.
 But if these micro-injuries do not have a chance to heal before you hit them with more exercise stress, they will give out and possibly succumb to extensive injury.
 Moderation is the key, and moderation demands periods of rest and recovery.
 Glutamine has been proven to help with this.